5 from 1 vote

 Cream Cheese and Artichoke Stuffed Tomatoes

-If you’re looking for a fresh, flavorful appetizer or side dish that’s as elegant as it is easy, these Cream Cheese and Artichoke Stuffed Tomatoes are just the thing.
-Juicy ripe tomatoes are hollowed out and filled with a creamy, savory blend of cream cheese, artichokes, garlic, and herbs.
-Perfect for any spring or summer occasion!
+If you’re looking for a fresh, flavorful, easy appetizer that’s as elegant as it is easy, these Cream Cheese and Artichoke Stuffed Tomatoes are just the thing.
+Juicy ripe tomatoes are filled with a creamy, savory blend of cream cheese, artichokes, garlic, and herbs.
+Perfect for any occasion!

 Prep Time: 1 hour